MBA classes are held in Kirschman Hall on UNO Lakefront Campus.

 Please note that while the web site provides an excellent overview, you should get the very latest information on graduate programs by contacting the office.

-Registration ends at 4:30 pm.
-Deadline to pay tuition and fees for Summer 2014.
-Students not paid by 4:30 p.m. will be purged and will be required to re-enroll.
-WebSTAR not accessible after 4:30 P.M.
+Deadline to pay tuition and fees.
+Students not paid by 4:30 P.M. will be purged and will be required to re-enroll.
+Late Registration Fees will apply.
+WebSTAR closes at 4:30 P.M.

 To view more important dates, please visit the UNO Registrar's website, Office of the Registrar.